Betterment Review 2018 – Betterment Fees, Sign up + Final Analysis

 The sound portfolio theory, low fees, and good fund choices make this almost the perfect investment platform.
+The addition of financial advisory access for a reasonable fee, smart beta and SRI portfolios is great.
 Although other online Betterment reviews suggest this platform might be best for lower net worth investors, we disagree.
 Any investor seeking low-fee, well-researched investment management should check out Betterment.
 If you have existing assets in a taxable brokerage account, make sure to investigate the tax implications of switching to Betterment.

-The main drawback to Betterment is its asset allocation assumptions.
+One Betterment drawback is its asset allocation assumptions, they might slant towards the aggressive side.
 We suggest that you look for an online risk tolerance quiz to help you decide the percent invested in stock versus bond funds.

 That said, Betterment’s ease of use, no minimum, sound investment choices, tax loss harvesting, goal based objectives make this a good choice for an investor who isn’t interested in managing their own investments.
-The advantage of Betterment (as well as other robo-advisors) is that it gives the investor built in discipline so that fear or greed won’t cause you to buy high and sell low.
+A main advantage of Betterment – and robo-advisors in general – is that digital investment platforms give the investor built in discipline so that fear or greed won’t cause you to buy high and sell low.

 Make sure to read the entire Betterment Review Series: